 While you do not have the same range of speed options as available under NBN fibre plans, you should first determine your budget.
 This will then determine how much data you will get.
 While NBN currently is not exactly a ‘value’ option, this is only further exacerbated by the wireless plans.

-As for wait times, customers in satellite areas will need to wait until January 2017 for NBN Co’s satellite plans to launch.
+Skymuster launched in January 2017, and has had a limited release so your home may not be covered… yet.
 NBN Co recently advised that it plans to launch end-user trials to around 200 premises in regional Victoria, conducting further testing of the service ahead of its full commercial launch.

 The wait times for wireless NBN in combination with prices mean you should shop around for the best options across all broadband types.
 You’ll need to keep in mind your likely usage and the potential for this to rise over time.
 With the advent of new and more data-demanding media services, the likelihood of a larger plan in the future may make it necessary to future-proof your broadband connection.